 No Matter a Student’s GPA, It’s Good to Have a Plan

-Being financially prepared for college can help take some of the stress away from worrying about how a GPA will affect a student’s chances of admission.
+Being financially prepared for college can help take some of the stress away from worrying about how your GPA will affect your chances of admission.

-While filling out applications, students may want to also look into all their financial options as well.
-This begins with filling out the Free Application for Federal Student Aid (FAFSAⓇ) to see if they are eligible for federal student aid, which include student loans from the federal government.
+While filling out applications, you may want to also look into all your financial options as well.
+This begins with filling out the Free Application for Federal Student Aid (FAFSA) to see if you are eligible for federal student aid, which include grants, scholarships, work-study, and federal loans.

 The Takeaway